-So while taking a break from Astoria, I managed to find time for Votage’s newest game Butler Until Midnight…I must have died and gone to otoge fangirl heaven!
+So while taking a break from Astoria, I managed to find time for Voltage’s newest game Butler Until Midnight.
+I must have died and gone to otoge fangirl heaven!
 I mean, butlers!
 Frickin, BUTLERS!!!! *cough* Ahem, *cough* I was excited for this game.
 Of course, there was one character that caught my eye.
 So, I gave Tomoki Matsuba’s route in Butler Until Midnight a try.

 Unlike Yuma and some of the other guys, he seemed like the ideal butler type.
 He was everything I could have hoped for and more.
 In the beginning, Tomoki, is a harsh perfectionist with an impeccably accurate internal clock (homeboy can calculate the time down to the second).
 But, before I knew it this butler really wormed his way into my heart…

 Thoughts on Tomoki: He’s a Cyborg, but that’s OK

-I will admit that I am biased when it comes to megane characters in games, it’s my thing and Voltage did not disappoint.
-Tomoki is the perfect butler, but behind his perfect veneer is a man with hopes, dreams, and dare I say it…flaws!
+I will admit that I am biased when it comes to megane characters in games.
+It’s my thing and Voltage did not disappoint.
+Tomoki is the perfect butler.
+But behind his perfect veneer is a man with hopes, dreams, and dare I say it, flaws!
 I did not expect his route to hit me in the feels, but boy did it.
-The MC picks “Mr. Matsuba”, because he looks like the most serious and trustworthy of the bunch, but little does she know that there are two Mr. Matsubas.
+The MC picks “Mr. Matsuba”, because he looks like the most serious and trustworthy of the bunch.
+But little does she know that there are two Mr. Matsubas.
 Itsuki and Tomoki are in fact brothers.
 So, after a bit of confusion the MC confirms that Tomoki is the one that she wants to be her

 love interest primary butler.

-Yet there was one thing that he could do better than his brother, as a child Tomoki displayed a proficiency for the piano that even his perfect brother Itsuki couldn’t match.
+Yet there was one thing that he could do better than his brother.
+As a child Tomoki displayed a proficiency for the piano that even his perfect brother Itsuki couldn’t match.
 However he decided to quit when his playing started getting in the way of his butler training and he hasn’t looked back since.
-A little part of him died when he gave up the piano, he sort of locked all of his feelings up and put everything into being a great butler.
+A little part of him died when he gave up the piano.
+He sort of locked all of his feelings up and put everything into being a great butler.

 Of course he flat out refuses her, forcing her to ask Itsuki instead.
-I want to take a moment to say just how awesome Itsuki is in this route, I usually don’t care for the overly friendly and flirty types, but Itsuki really gave me a run for my money.
+I want to take a moment to say just how awesome Itsuki is in this route.
+I usually don’t care for the overly friendly and flirty types.
+But, Itsuki really gave me a run for my money.
 He is such a caring sweetheart and the main cheerleader for the MC.
 He’s the one who helps the MC out when Tomoki is being a butt.
 He even takes the time to explain to the MC why Tomoki is the way he is, actually he is part of the reason I started to fall for Tomoki, that and when he freaked out when the MC went “missing”.
 Flustered Tomo is adorable!
 He really turned around after that, becoming much more open and understanding towards the MC.

-Music to Melt a Mechanical Heart
+Thoughts on the MC: Music to Melt a Mechanical Heart

 There really isn’t much else to say about her, wasn’t really that noteworthy in hindsight….*shrugs noncommittally*

-Do I Recommend His Route?
+Do I Recommend Tomoki’s Route?

 There are two endings in this route the Soothing End and the Seductive End.
-In the Soothing End, Tomoki breaks things off with his fiance and whisks her off to his family home where he plays her a response piece on the piano.
+In the Soothing End, Tomoki breaks things off with his fiancé and whisks her off to his family home where he plays her a response piece on the piano.
 The two share a sweet moment alone together in the dark piano room.
-In the Seductive End, after breaking things off with his fiance, he whisks the MC off to the pier at Yokohama.
+In the Seductive End, after breaking things off with his fiancé, he whisks the MC off to the pier at Yokohama.
 Once there he confesses his feelings for her as a man and not her butler, in his own nonchalantly, wicked way.
 Both endings are wonderful, but I’d have to go with the Soothing end on this one…Tomoki playing the piano won me over in the end.